 "Behavioural expectations outlined in the code of conduct are consistently taught and actively promoted.
 Responses to unacceptable behaviour are based consistently on sound principles and are appropriate to the context."

-The École Moody Middle School of the Arts community believes it is important to establish a safe, caring environment where everyone belongs and feels connected.
+The École Citadel Middle School community believes it is important to establish a safe, caring environment where everyone belongs and feels connected.
 We do this by: